Boavizta/boaviztapi/docs/docs/ADR/adr1-Bottom-up.md

 Issue : #2 & #6

-The impact of a device is the aggregation of the impact of its components in a bottom-up approach.
+The manufacture impacts of a device is the aggregation of the impacts of its components in a bottom-up approach.

 ## Decision